tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-_beta_eq_fps_gt_12.md

 This section has introduced some fundamental transformation concepts using matrices while avoiding anything larger than 2 × 2 matrix.
 If you want to handle larger matrices, take a look at Python's [NumPy](http://www.numpy.org/) library.

+<sup>In programming, a *library* is a collection of prewritten code.
+Instead of you having to write everything from scratch, Python provides a system for utilising packages of other people's code.
+We will be leveraging a few different libraries in these lessons.</sup>

 Next up: performing all of the above transformations without having to worry about the math!

 #### Processing Transform Functions